zaari/garta/README.md

 # Garta
-Garta is a GPX viewer, analyzer and editor for GNOME 3 desktop environment.
+Garta is going to be a GPX viewer, analyzer and editor for GNOME 3 desktop environment and written in Rust programming language.
+The application is still at early development stage and won't be that useful before release 0.1.0.

 * [Change Log](ChangeLog.md)
 * [Road Map](RoadMap.md)